Billing Resolution Specialist

 Key Responsibilities

-Billing Operations & Processing
+Billing & Payment Processing

 Customer Service & Resolution

-Process Improvement & Continuous Learning
+Process Improvement & Operational Excellence

 Qualifications & Experience

 • H.S.
-Diploma or GED required.
+Diploma or GED equivalent, required.

-• Ability to manage multiple priorities and meet deadlines in a fast-paced environment.
+• Strong organizational skills with the ability to manage multiple priorities in a fast-paced environment.

 Pay Range: